Munna764592/Plant-Disease-Detection/README.md

 # Plant-Disease-Detection
-* Plant Disease is necessary for every farmer so we are created Plant disease detection using Deep learning.
-In which we are using convolutional Neural Network for classifying Leaf images into 39 Different Categories.
-The Convolutional Neural Code build in Pytorch Framework.
-For Training we are using Plant village dataset.
+Plant disease detection is crucial for every farmer, and to address this need, we have developed a deep learning-based system.
+This system utilizes convolutional neural networks (CNNs) to classify leaf images into 39 different categories.
+The convolutional neural network model is built using the PyTorch framework.
+For training the model, we employ the PlantVillage dataset, which provides a diverse set of leaf images for accurate classification.
+This approach helps in the early detection and management of plant diseases, potentially increasing crop yield and farming efficiency.

 ## Run Project in your Machine
 * You must have **Python3+** installed in your machine.